 Paines Plough, Ellie Keel Productions and 45North launched The Women’s Prize for Playwriting in 2020 to support female, UK and Ireland-based writers.
 The winning playwright receives £12,000 in respect of an exclusive option for Ellie Keel Productions and Paines Plough to co-produce the winning play.

 The mission of The Women’s Prize for Playwriting is to address the inequality in the number of plays written by women and men on major stages in the UK.
 In 2018, only 26% of new plays on main stages in Britain were by women.
-This prize is designed to level the playing field and to honour and celebrate the work of playwrights who identify as female.
+This prize is designed to level the playing field and to honour and celebrate the work of female and non-binary playwrights.

 MOUNTAIN WARFARE by Abi Zakarian

 A Bouffon Play About Hong Kong by Isabella Leung

 upright enuf by lydia luke

 4 Decades by Paula B Stanic